24005151/eco-smart-city-energy/README.md

 ## **3. Program Features**

 1. **Energy Simulation**:
-   - Models renewable energy outputs from hydroelectric, solar, and wind systems using accurate mathematical formulas.
+   The program models energy output from hydroelectric, solar, and wind systems.
+The energy generated by each system is calculated using their respective formulas, with environmental conditions randomly generated to simulate real-world variability.

 2. **Dynamic Visualization**:
-   - Generates real-time plots of energy trends and financial analysis using `matplotlib`.
+   The program uses `matplotlib` to produce real-time graphs of energy generation, which help users visualize output trends and potential savings.

 3. **Financial Analysis**:
-   - Provides detailed cost analysis, including grid usage costs and potential savings.
+   A key feature of the program is its ability to calculate potential savings based on grid usage and renewable energy production, offering users valuable insights into financial feasibility.

 4. **Interactive GUI**:
-   - Designed with `tkinter`, the user interface facilitates input of energy parameters, triggers simulations, and displays results.
+   The program’s GUI, developed with `tkinter`, enables users to input energy system parameters, start simulations, and view results in an interactive and user-friendly format.

 ---